-Let's summarize the play.
-West leads a low Spade to the ♠Q and we take the ♠A. Next we cross to dummy, using Diamonds as an entry.
+Let's summarise the play.
+West leads a low Spade to the riangle Q and we take the riangle A. Next we cross to dummy, using Diamonds as a route across.
 The Heart finesse is taken with safety - "safe" in that the contract doesn't depend on it winning or losing.

-When West turns up with the ♥K he is stymied.
+When West turns up with the $\forall K$ he is stymied.
 A Spade continuation would just give us a cheap trick in Spades.
-Knowing this, West is forced to shift his attention to something else - Clubs in this case.
-The ♣Q is taken by the ♣A and now it's just a matter of cashing out the red suits for the contract.
+Knowing this, West is forced to switch his attention to something else - Clubs in this case.
+The $\clubsuit Q$ is taken by the $\clubsuit A$ and now it's just a matter of cashing out the red suits for the contract.